1998 Pacific hurricane season

-The 1998 Pacific hurricane season was a fairly average Pacific hurricane season.
-Despite this, it had nine hurricanes and six major hurricanes, which was well above average.
+The 1998 Pacific hurricane season was a fairly average Pacific hurricane season, with 16 total systems forming; despite this, it had nine hurricanes and six major hurricanes, which was well above average.
 The season officially started on May 15 in the eastern Pacific and on June 1 in the central Pacific, and ended on November 30; these dates conventionally delimit the period during which most tropical cyclones form in that region.
 The first tropical cyclone developed on June 11, about ten days later than the normal start of the season.
 The final storm of the year, Hurricane Madeline, dissipated on October 20.
 Storm activity in the Central Pacific Hurricane Center's warning zone was low, with just one tropical depression observed in the region.
 Two tropical cyclones from the eastern Pacific (Darby and Estelle) also entered the central Pacific; the former did so as a hurricane.

 The most notable tropical cyclone of the year was Hurricane Isis, which killed fourteen people when it made landfall on southern Baja California Sur and coastal Sinaloa in Mexico.
-Isis caused considerable damage in the nation while destroying more than 700 homes and damaging dozens of cars.
+Isis caused considerable damage in the nation, destroying more than 700 homes and damaging dozens of cars.
 It later produced sporadic rainfall in the southwestern United States, leading to some traffic accidents.
 In addition to Isis, Tropical Storm Javier moved ashore the coast of Jalisco in Mexico; the country also experienced indirect effects from four other storms, all of which remained offshore.
 One tropical cyclone, Hurricane Lester, affected Central America, causing two deaths in Guatemala, and later brought heavy rains to southern Mexico.
 Three tropical cyclones brought light to moderate rainfall to the southwestern United States, and one hurricane produced rough surf along the coast of California.
 Hurricane Madeline contributed to a deadly and costly flood in southern Texas.